Bhanuprakashrathood03/Financial_Fraud_Detector/README.md

 # Financial_Fraud_Detector
 This AI tool uses a powerful Zephyr-7B language model and Retrieval-Augmented Generation (RAG) to detect potential financial fraud.
 Paste any financial statement, and it will instantly classify the fraud risk as High, Low, or Indeterminate.
-# Add the image file to Git's tracking
-git add assets/app-screenshot.jpg

-# Commit the change with a descriptive message
-git commit -m "docs: add application screenshot for README"

-# Push the commit to GitHub
-git push
 # Interactive Financial Fraud Detector
 ![Project Screenshot](./assets/app-screenshot.jpg)